MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-B-Merchant-Marine-Officers-Seamen/part-15-Manning-Requirements/subpart-H-Computations/section-15.805.md

 ##### § 15.805 Master. #####

-(a) There must be an individual holding an appropriate License as or a valid MMC with endorsement as Master in command of each of the following vessels:
+(a) There must be an individual holding an appropriate valid MMC with endorsement as Master in command of each of the following vessels:

 (1) Every self-propelled, seagoing documented vessel of 200 GRT and over.